 The break up was a lot to process, and generally, when I’m trying to process something, I write.
 So, I figured I would write an article about break ups.

 What I quickly realised was that everyone – from gossip magazines to university professors – wanted to weigh in on the topic of romantic rejection, and most of their advice was utter garbage.
 Seriously, the number of publications that seemed to think getting a pet was the best way to navigate your ‘conscious uncoupling’ was staggering.
-If I brought an animal every time a relationship ended, I would now posses a rather respectable petting zoo.
+If I bought an animal every time a relationship ended, I would now posses a rather respectable petting zoo.

 But my article was going to be different.
 It was going to cut right to the heart of the teenaged break-up and speak to the souls of angsty seventeen year-olds everywhere.